-A proper email greeting should always be followed by a formal style writing of the body paragraph.
+A proper email greeting should pair with a formal writing style of the body paragraph.
 When writing a formal letter, business letter, or professional email, use active-voice style writing.
 Grammarly.com defines active voice as having “a strong, direct, and clear tone.”
 Formal writing should always be used in business correspondence.

-Informal emails would be classified as an email sent between friends, who don’t work together.
+Informal emails are an email sent between friends, who don’t work together.
 For example, an email to a close friend regarding dinner times.

 Examples of Starting an Email